 Expats have a multitude of options for getting around in Italy, including public transport, bringing their own car into the country or buying a new or used car.
 Pros and cons of each must be weighed up to see what the most cost effective and convenient option is.

-For expats, buying a car in Italy might not be such a good idea if you’re staying within the city limits.
-While Italians might feel comfortable driving in Italy, expats may not be as immune to the erratic and somewhat inconsiderate driving style of Italians.
+Most of Italy’s cities are congested and chaotic.
+Therefore, for expats, buying a car in Italy might not be such a good idea if they're staying within the city limits.
+While Italians might feel comfortable driving in Italy, expats may not be as immune to the unpredictable Italian driving culture.

-Most people tend to forget that Italy's cities weren’t built for cars.
-They were built for medieval and Renaissance transportation, which is to say, foot traffic.
-You can literally drive yourself insane trying to navigate the pedestrian-only zones, one-way streets, limited parking and extremely tight alleyways, which is why most expats prefer to take public transport.
+Another problem is that Italy's major cities were designed to accommodate medieval and Renaissance transportation, which is to say, foot traffic.
+Coupled with limited parking, driving in Italian cities requires that expats navigate through pedestrian-only zones, one-way streets and extremely tight alleyways.
+Hence, most expats prefer to take public transport.

 What to consider when buying a car in Italy